philwild/infosecdocs/docs/README.md

 ### Common Information Model (CIM)

 The Splunk Common Information Model (CIM) is a shared semantic model focused on extracting value from data.
-The CIM is implemented as an add-on that contains a collection of data models (we'll get to what that means soon), documentation, and tools that support the consistent, normalized treatment of data for maximum efficiency at search time.
+The CIM is implemented as an add-on that contains a collection of data models (we'll get to what that means soon), documentation, and tools that support the consistent, normalised treatment of data for maximum efficiency at search time.

 The InfoSec app relies on the CIM to function properly.
 If you have not yet installed the CIM to support the InfoSec app.
 Please look at the [Installation Instructions](#Installation).

 If you'd like to watch a short video explaining the value and use of the CIM, Splunk Education has published one to Youtube [here](https://www.youtube.com/watch?v=QTklD7OiN74) (8:30 mins).
 The video also covers installation and configuration of the CIM.

 The CIM add-on contains a collection of preconfigured data models that you can apply to your data at search time.
 Each data model in the CIM consists of a set of field names and tags that define the least common denominator of a domain of interest.
-You can use these data models to normalize and validate data at search time, accelerate key data in searches and dashboards, or create new reports and visualizations with Pivot.
+You can use these data models to normalise and validate data at search time, accelerate key data in searches and dashboards, or create new reports and visualisations with Pivot.

 The add-on also contains several tools that are intended to make analysis, validation, and alerting easier and more consistent.
 These tools include a custom command for CIM validation and a common action model, which is the common information model for custom alert actions.
 See Approaches to using the CIM for more information about the tools available in the CIM add-on.